-When you run Cadmus, you’ll see a new notification icon showing a microphone in your chosen shell.
+When you run Cadmus noise cancellation on your Linux system, you’ll see a new notification icon showing a microphone in your chosen shell.
 On click, you’ll be able to select the microphone whose noise you wish to suppress.
 Cadmus will then set the default PulseAudio microphone to use the virtual denoised output of the chosen microphone.
 Note that if you’re currently recording audio, you’ll have to stop recording and start again in order for changes to occur – streams which are currently being recorded will not be hot-swapped to the new input.

-Cadmus has been tested on Arch Linux, Debian 10 and Ubuntu 20.04.
+Cadmus has been tested on Arch Linux, Debian, and Ubuntu.
 It should work with all flavors of Linux with PulseAudio installed – but if you find a bug, please do report it on the GitHub issue tracker.
 It’s still relatively early in development & hasn’t been tested extensively.

 Those interested in learning more about

 bat can visit the project’s GitHub page.